 Okey Doke Tattoo Shop

 Okey Doke Tattoo Shop is a good jog from Cabbagetown.
-When I get to the shop, located at College and Ossington, and gracefully dismount from my bike, I have a good layer of sweat covering my body.
+When I get to the shop, located near Dundas and Ossington, and gracefully dismount from my bike, I have a good layer of sweat covering my body.
 Doesn't bother me, and doesn't seem to phase Kyle Hollingdrake nor Alex Snelgrove, aka.
 Big Al, when I enter the shop.

 Sitting down with all the artists in the front of the shop, we sip coffee and chat about kids getting their hands or necks tattooed as their first piece.
 "Sometimes I think their tattoos are pretty ill-considered," says Kyle.
 "I don't think most of them think that it will make things weird for them."